 The By-Laws of the Company provide that the number of Directors on the Board will be no fewer than six and no greater than twelve.
-Given the varied experience of the current nominees and their contribution to the governing of the Company, the current size of the Board has been determined to be advantageous for both the Company and its stockholders.
-Shares cannot be voted for a greater number of persons than six vacant positions.
-Each director so elected will serve until the next Annual Meeting of Stockholders and until the director's successor is duly elected, or until his prior death, resignation, or removal
+Given the varied experience of the current nominees and their contribution to the governing of the Company, maintaining the size of the Board at six members has been determined to be advantageous for the Company and its stockholders.
+Shares cannot be voted for a greater number of persons than six director positions.
+Each director so elected will serve until the next Annual Meeting of Stockholders and until the director's successor is duly elected, or until his prior death, resignation, or removal.